Ticket to Ride (board game): 10th-anniversary

 On 13 February 2014, Days of Wonder announced the release of a 10th anniversary edition, based on the map in the original version (North America).
-This version was released during May 2014 in Europe and June 2014 globally (including the United States), at a suggested retail price of €80 and $100 (USD) respectively.
+This version was released during May 2014 in Europe and June 2014 globally (including the United States).

 While there were no rule changes to the original game (1910 United States), this anniversary edition had a larger (50%) newly illustrated map, large format playing cards, and metal boxes for its 5 sets of uniquely designed train pieces.
 The USA 1910 expansion was also included in this anniversary version.
 Like the original game (1910 United States), this game is also designed to be played with 2–5 players, who are 8-years-old or older, for a game lasting for 30–60 minutes.
 This game currently has a complexity rating of 1.89 out of 5 on BoardGameGeek.
 The unique ornate train playing pieces were: